ms1-learner/flutter-01-en/01_introduction_to_dart/01_challenge/README.md

 # Challenge 1

-In this challenge, you're given a code file `cart.dart` that has a set of variables with pre-defined values for each.
+In this challenge, you're given a code file `cart.dart` that has a set of variables, each with pre-defined values.
 Each variable stores the price of an item in a grocery shop, as follows:

 The apples and bananas prices are stored as integers.
 The values they hold are represented in cents (1 dollar = 100 cents).
 ```dart
   int apples = 250;
   int bananas = 152;
 ```
-The parmesan cheese, chicken breasts and milk are stored as strings.
-Parmesan cheese price is represented in cents while the other two are represented in dollars (Notice the decimal parts)
+The parmesan cheese, chicken breasts, and milk are stored as strings.
+Parmesan cheese price is represented in cents while the other two are represented in dollars (notice the decimal).
 ```dart
   dynamic parmesanCheese = "1999";
   dynamic chickenBreasts = "15.99";